 Remember, confined spaces are dangerous places.
 The Confined Spaces Regulations apply to all work within confined spaces and must be applied.

-If you need help preparing your safe systems of work, we have health and safety documents to help you.
+Need help preparing your safe systems of work?
+We have health and safety documents to help you.
 Download the confined space risk assessment template to plan the work, the confined space permit to work to control the work, and the confined space toolbox talk to raise awareness.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.